syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 # HTML Conversion

 The Essential DocIO converts the HTML file into Word document and vice versa.
+You can also convert the Word document (DOC, DOCX, RTF, DOT, DOTX, DOCM, and DOTM) into HTML format.
 It supports only the HTML files that meets the validation either against XHTML 1.0 strict or XHTML 1.0 Transitional schema.

 The following code example shows how to convert the HTML file into Word document.